RubyLearning/blog/content/post/2015/05/27/Ruby/core_ruby_batch_61.md

 Please [create a new
-account](http://rubylearning.org/classes/login/index.php) first and then pay US\$ 44.95 by clicking on the PayPal button [![Paypal](http://rubylearning.com/images/paypal_ruby.gif)](http://rubylearning.org/classes/enrol/index.php?id=59)
+account](http://rubylearning.org/classes/login/index.php) first and then pay US $44.95 by clicking on the PayPal button [![Paypal](http://rubylearning.com/images/paypal_ruby.gif)](http://rubylearning.org/classes/enrol/index.php?id=59)

 **Note**: If you do not have a PayPal account and would like to pay by